namratagannu/Machine-Learning-Practice/README.md

 # Machine-Learning-Practice

-#This repo consists of my machine learning practice algorithms
+#This repo consists of a few basic machine learning practice algorithms